vpavlenko/vpavlenko/README.md

 Everything I do I do for Chrome desktop only.

 Insitutionally, I consider myself doing a PhD in the pedagogy of music theory.
 However, I'm not affiliated with any institution 💀🤡.
-I hate bureaucratical systems, hierarchies and miserable people struggling in capitalism
+I hate bureaucratical systems, hierarchies and miserable people struggling in capitalism.

 ### Teaching